Search

 In various myths and traditions, rainbows have been seen as bridges to the divine.

 In Norse mythology, the rainbow bridge Bifrost connects the world of humans to the realm of the gods.
-In Irish lore, a common tale involves a leprechaun’s pot of gold hidden at a rainbow’s end, blending themes of fortune and the elusive nature of desires.
+Irish lore, a common tale involves a leprechaun’s pot of gold hidden at a rainbow’s end, blending themes of fortune and the elusive nature of desires.

 A Modern Symbol